Research Summary. Here are some key facts to know if you're looking to hire a mechanical technicians in the United States:

 • Step 3: Make a budget

-• Step 4: Writing a mechanical technician job description
+• Step 4: Write a mechanical technician job description

 • Step 7: Send a job offer and onboard your new mechanical technician

-Before you get started with hiring a mechanical technician, identify what type of worker you actually need.
+Before you start hiring a mechanical technician, identify what type of worker you actually need.
 Certain positions might call for a full-time employee, while others can be done by a part-time worker or contractor.

 Determine Employee vs Contractor Status